 “What’s your ETA?” is a common question.
 We use it to find out when a friend will arrive at a restaurant or when a maintenance professional will show up to repair an appliance.
 When you ask for an ETA, you’re asking when your friend or repairman will knock on your door, right?
 Not exactly.

 As you will learn in this article, estimated time of arrival is actually a lot more complicated than it seems, and it is often used incorrectly.
 Businesses and consumers rely on arrival and delivery estimates for planning, scheduling, and much more, but sometimes it feels like nobody is speaking the same language.

-In this article, we’ll simplify the most commonly requested logistics estimates and break down which of your customers needs which one (even if they’re using the wrong term).
+In this article, we’ll simplify the most commonly requested logistics estimates that shippers need to know and break down which of your customers needs which one (even if they’re using the wrong shipping term).
 Plus, we’ll show you how to use OptimoRoute to deliver highly accurate order updates with almost no effort.

 What Exactly Is ETA (Estimated Time of Arrival)?

 In the logistics industry, ETA (estimated time of arrival) indicates when a vehicle, cargo ship, or other modes of transportation will arrive at its final destination.
 Arrival estimates are used to give customers an approximation of when the vehicle carrying their goods will arrive at their location.
-ETA is also used to let customers know what time they can expect a service professional, such as the time a repairman is expected to arrive to fix an air conditioner.
+ETA is also used to let customers know the expected time that a service professional will arrive to do a job (such as a repairman fixing an air conditioner).

-While ETA always refers to the time a transportation vehicle or vessel will arrive at its final destination, ETD can mean one of two different things:
+The difference between ETA vs. ETD is that ETA is the estimated time of arrival and ETD is the estimated time of departure or the estimated time of delivery.
+ETA always refers to the time a transportation vehicle or vessel will arrive at its final destination, but as shown above, ETD can mean one of two different things: